Other / mixed grade configuration · Detroit, MI

 What is the racial and ethnic makeup of Thurgood Marshall Elementary School?

-The largest demographic group at Thurgood Marshall Elementary School is African American at 97.1%.
-The school serves a student body in DETROIT, MI.
+The largest demographic group at Thurgood Marshall Elementary School is African American at 97.1% of enrollment, in Detroit, MI.

 What is the Resource Investment Index for Thurgood Marshall Elementary School?

-Thurgood Marshall Elementary School has a Resource Investment Index of 20/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Thurgood Marshall Elementary School has a Resource Investment Index of 21/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page